OrigameStudio/admob-unity-plugin/README.md

   * `verticalPosition`: choose from `CENTER_VERTICAL`, `TOP` and `BOTTOM`.
   * `refreshInterval`: specify the amount of time (in seconds) to wait for a new ad to be loaded.
   * `loadOnStart`: if enabled, the first ad will be loaded automatically.
+  * `setTargetOnStart`: if enabled, the target will be set automatically.
   * `loadOnReconfigure`: if enabled, an ad will be loaded automatically after reconfiguring size or position.
   * `target`
     * `gender`: user's sex.